SAP-samples/partner-reference-application/Tutorials/33a-B1-Integration.md

         }
     ```

-4. Enhance the service model of the service *PoetrySlamManager* by an action to create remote purchase orders:
+4. Enhance the service model of the service *PoetrySlamManager* with an action to create remote purchase orders:
     ```javascript
     // SAP Business One purchase order: action to create a purchase order in SAP Business One
     @(